PCSX2/pcsx2-net-www/content/blog/2021/q2-2021-progress-report/index.md

 {{< progress/github-link prNums="4460" title="Make DMA's instant during the BIOS" authors="refractionpcsx2,tadanokojin,PSI-Rockin" >}}

-> This hackfixes the BIOS to avoid a Data Cache bug causeda DMA buffer being overwritten during a transfer without waiting, which messes up the fonts in the BIOS.
+> This hackfixes the BIOS to avoid a Data Cache bug caused a DMA buffer being overwritten during a transfer without waiting, which messes up the fonts in the BIOS.
 Fixing this correctly would require implementing the Data Cache, which is something which would make the emulator basically